jnidzwetzki/bboxdb-site/_posts/2016-12-13-gettingstarted.md

 <p><img src="/assets/doc-images/bboxdb_gui1.jpg" width="400"></p>

 After connecting to BBoxDB, the GUI shows all discovered distribution groups on the left side.
 On the bottom, all known BBoxDB-nodes and their state are shown.
 In the middle of the GUI, the K-D Tree of the distribution group is printed.
-For two-dimensional distribution groups which work with WGS84 coordinates, an overlay for OpenStreetMap data can be displayed.
+For two-dimensional distribution groups, which work with WGS84 coordinates, an overlay for OpenStreetMap data can be displayed.

 <p><img src="/assets/doc-images/bboxdb_gui2.jpg" width="400"></p>

 # Working with the tuple history
 BBoxDB can store a history for each tuple.
 The history stores a certain amount of old values for each tuple.
 To use this function, the corresponding table must be allowed to contain duplicates for keys.
 To prevent the tables from becoming infinitely large, BBoxDB can automatically delete old tuples.
-This is done, when more then a certain amount of _versions_ for a key contained in the table or then the tuples become older than a certain amount of time (_time to live_).
+This is done when more than a certain amount of _versions_ for a key are contained in the table or then the tuples become older than a certain amount of time (_time to live_).

 In the following example, a table is created that contains up to three versions for a certain key: